cmgo412/soundscape2021spring/README.md

 ### ASSETS.md

-*This section is currently under construction.* Please refer to [ASSETS.md](https://github.com/cmgo412/soundscape2021spring/blob/master/credits/ASSETS.md) for the complete list of sound assets used and appropriate attributions for this project.
+Please refer to [ASSETS.md](https://github.com/cmgo412/soundscape2021spring/blob/master/credits/ASSETS.md) for the complete list of sound assets used and appropriate attributions for this project.

 ### Preview — 2/4/21